Battlefield (Doctor Who): Pre-production

 Working titles for this story included Storm Over Avallion.
 The early story outlines included the death of Lethbridge-Stewart.

 In a deleted scene (included on the DVD release) the Doctor refers to one of Clarke's three laws — telling Ace that sufficiently advanced technology is indistinguishable from magic — to explain the various forms of magical attack used against them by the sorceress Morgaine, and also that Arthur's trans-dimensional spaceship was grown, not built.
 He adds that the reverse of Clarke's Law is also true.

 Production

 The first director approached to handle Battlefield was Graeme Harper, who had previously directed The Caves of Androzani and Revelation of the Daleks in 1984 and 1985 respectively.
 However, Harper was committed to the Central Independent Television drama series Boon, and unavailable to return to Doctor Who.

-During recording of the sequence where Ace is trapped in the glass water tank, the glass cracked, causing Sophie Aldred to sustain minor cuts to her hands and creating a major safety hazard as water flooded out onto the studio floor, across which live wires were running.
-The moment when the tank first cracked can be seen in Part Three as the Doctor struggles with the controls and Ace is lifted clear of the water.
+While recording a scene for the third episode, the glass on a water tank for a set piece cracked.
+Sophie Aldred, who was inside the tank, received minor injuries to her hands and the water caused an electrocution hazard as it spilled out near live wires.
 Sylvester McCoy shouted out to the stage hands above her to pull her quickly out before the tank exploded, cursing so that the stage hands would recognize that he wasn't ad libbing.